Maria Teresa Merlo: Daughters of Saint Paul

 She co-founded the Daughters of Saint Paul alongside Alberione in 1915.
-From August 1915 until 1918 she and her companions frequented the Catechetical League in the church of Santi Cosma e Damiano and began to attend religious education courses that the canon Chiesa (1874-1946) ran and also began to teach catechism in the parish.
-In 1916 she attended a series of spiritual exercises that Alberione oversaw and made her initial vows on 29 June 1916 – the Feast of Saints Peter and Paul.
+From August 1915 until 1918, she and her companions frequented the Catechetical League in the church of Santi Cosma e Damiano and began to attend religious education courses that the canon Chiesa (1874–1946) ran and also began to teach catechism in the parish.
+In 1916, she attended a series of spiritual exercises that Alberione oversaw and made her initial vows on 29 June 1916 – the Feast of Saints Peter and Paul.

 Merlo undertook a written examination on 6 August 1916 for catechesis instructors and on 12 November 1916 began to work as a teacher of catechism in the parish of Santi Cosma e Damiano; she undertook an oral examination on 27 October 1918 for catechists.
-She continued to serve as a teacher until 18 December 1918 when she left for Susa with Emilia Biano, Mariuccia Prinotti, and Caterina Petean.
-On 12 November 1919 a fire burnt their residence in Susa which prompted them – for two weeks – to reside as guests with the Third Order of Saint Francis and then as guests of the "Casa della Beneficenza".
-On 22 July 1922 she and eight others made their religious profession and she assumed the new name of "Tecla"; Alberione made her Superior General for a 12-year duration.
-On 12 March 1923 Merlo turned the Saint Paul Bookshop over to Mr. Enrico Piazza.
+She continued to serve as a teacher until 18 December 1918, when she left for Susa with Emilia Biano, Mariuccia Prinotti, and Caterina Petean.
+On 12 November 1919, a fire burnt their residence in Susa, which prompted them – for two weeks – to reside as guests with the Third Order of Saint Francis and then as guests of the "Casa della Beneficenza".
+On 22 July 1922, she and eight others made their religious profession, and she assumed the new name of "Tecla"; Alberione made her Superior General for a 12-year duration.
+On 12 March 1923, Merlo turned the Saint Paul Bookshop over to Mr. Enrico Piazza.

-From 1923 until 1924 she began to record her beginnings in the congregation – a series of them were later published in the Pauline Cooperators' Bulletin between June 1923 and April 1925.
+From 1923 until 1924, she began to record her beginnings in the congregation – a series of them was later published in the Pauline Cooperators' Bulletin between June 1923 and April 1925.